csci338/fall2024/pages/_assignments/lab03.md

 $ git checkout one-set
 ```

-I just described two ways to determine which branch you're currently
-on.
-Do both of those to confirm you are indeed on the `one-set`
+Confirm you are indeed on the `one-set`
-branch.

-Let's open up our `README.md` file again and under question one, let's
+branch (use `git status`)

+> ### Add to README.md
+> #### Describe Different Approaches to Solving This Problem
-describe the two different solutions in english.
-The first solution is
-the nested loop solution.
-The second solution is to use a set or a map
-as I described in class.
-Describe both in as much detail as you can
-(with no code) and describe the trade-offs between the two solutions.
+> Describe the two different ways to figure out all of the duplicate values of a list of integers in english.
+The first solution is the nested loop solution.
+The second solution is to use a dictionary or a map (similar to the `containsPair` method we wrote in class.
+Describe both in as much detail as you can (with no code) and describe the trade-offs between the two solutions.

-Now let's commit our code.
-Note that as long as you're on the correct
-branch, all git operations will happen on that branch.
-Maybe check
-you're on the correct branch one more time?
-Once you're confident, add
-and commit your changes.
+Now let's commit this change to our `README.md` file.
+Note that as long as you're on the correct branch, all git operations will happen on that branch.
+Maybe check you're on the correct branch one more time?
+Once you're confident, add and commit your changes.

 Now let's look at our history again.
-You should have several commits
-now.
-One of those commits is the top of `main` and one of those
-commits is the top of `one-set`.
+You should have several commits now.
+One of those commits is the top of `main` and one of those commits is the top of `one-set`.
 There's also one that's labeled
 `HEAD`.
 Which one?

-Now let's checkout our `main` branch and check our history
+Now let's checkout our `main` branch and check our history again.
-again.
 What's different?
-Is `HEAD` the same?
-Describe in english what
+* Is `HEAD` the same?
+* If you look at your `README.md` file in VS Code (or by "catting" it), is it the same?

-happened here.
+Describe in english what happened here.

 ### Still More Practice